NachoColl/blockchain-web-services/docs/index.md

 ## Introduction

 Blockchain technologies are rising at an incredible rate.
-The 1st generation (aka Bitcoin) delivered the required trust for financial transactions; Just a few years later a 2nd generation (aka Ethereum) stretched to countless scenarios through the use of Smart Contracts; Today, a set of new initiatives is already pushing hard to support scalability and mature growth.
+The 1st generation (aka Bitcoin) delivered the required trust for financial transactions; Just a few years later, a 2nd generation (aka Ethereum) stretched to countless scenarios through the use of Smart Contracts; Today, a set of new initiatives is already pushing hard to support scalability and mature growth.

-The gap we detected is that the initial hype on Smart Contracts is getting weighed by the blockchain ecosystem infrstructure complexities.
-The businesses demanded value does not come from dealing with such complexities, but mainly from the trust they want to deliver to their customers.
+But the initial hype on Smart Contracts is getting weighed by the blockchain ecosystem infrastructure complexities.
+The businesses demanded value does not come from dealing with such complexities but mainly from the trust they want to deliver to their customers.

+We provide a solution to them.

+## Technical Proposition

 To mention some issues for business momentum on blockchain adoption, anyone planning to get into Smart Contracts has to: